1923 Auckland Rugby League season: Roope Rooster knockout competition

 The Roope Rooster competition was interesting as Ponsonby went on to win it despite being uncompetitive in the First Grade competition.
 Thomas McClymont and Bill Walsh emerged from retirement, and Ivan Littlewood transferred back to the club from Waikato where he had moved, to bolster their team for the Roope Rooster competition.
 They defeated Richmond and Marist comprehensively before beating a slightly weakened City team (with Maurice Wetherill suffering from influenza, and Bill Davidson with a leg injury) in the final 14–8.

 Round 1

 Athletic had a forward ordered off early in their match with Devonport United but still managed to lead at halftime before conceding the lead and the match in the second half.
+Redmond Lonergan of the Athletic side injured his spine and was taken to hospital.
+In the Marist match v Newton Courtney was sent off for striking the Newton hooker, Wally Somers.
+While in the Athletic match with Devonport Ernie Herring was warned by the referee (Les Bull), and then committed an obstruction offence shortly after and was sent off.